uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.22.0: November 29, 2023 =
+- Enhancement: Improved Social Media report.
+- Fix: We fixed the View More link in the Email Summaries.
+- Fix: We fixed a Vue warning in Site Notes.
+- Fix: We fixed the sporadic Error 429 from Google Analytics API.
+- Fix: We fixed a duplicate error message in the Setup Checklist.

 = 8.21.0: November 13, 2023 =
 - New: Social Media report.
 - New: Exclude query parameters from GA4 data stream.